-- 10.1 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development programme. - 10.2 The Principal will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+- 10.1 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development programme.
+RSE training takes place in school and resources such as TeenTips and PSHE Association are used to teach RSE. - 10.2 The Headteacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.